zack-bitcoin/CryptGo/README.md

      python quick_listen.py

-*Tell zack-bitcoin about your (IP or .onion) and port, and he will hard-code it into the gocoin program.
+*Tell zack-bitcoin about your (IP or .onion) and port, and he will hard-code it into CryptGo

 *You should be able to control relevent ports from in the config file.

-*Large amounts of gocoin will be awarded on a donation basis according to the percentage of the network that you support.
+*Large amounts of CryptGo will be awarded on a donation basis according to the percentage of the network that you support.

 ##Using external IP===